DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ## Setting Up Authentication

-AdonisJS provides us with a fully featured system to authenticate HTTP requests using multiple authenticators via the **AdonisJS Authentication Provider**.
+AdonisJs provides us with a fully featured system for authenticating HTTP requests using multiple authenticators via the **AdonisJs Authentication Provider**.
 We'll configure the authentication provider to use the traditional session-based login system.

 Open up `config/auth.js` and ensure the `authenticator` is set to `session`.